exoplatform/exo-documentation/docs/Manage-Documents.rst

-When sharing multiple files in the activity stream by uploading them from your hard disk either by dragging and dropping or uploading them manually, you can classify them and choose a destination folder of your choice to store them.
+When sharing multiple files in the activity stream by uploading them from your hard disk either by dragging and dropping or uploading them manually, you can classify them and choose a destination folder in eXo Documents to store them.

 For that purpose, you just need to click on ``Select destination folder`` link.